karellopez/docker_workshop_template/workshop/setup.md

 Depending on which version of Linux you’re running you may need to type `bash` inside the terminal to access it (and hit enter).
 To check whether this is necessary, follow these steps:

+Open a terminal and type `echo $SHELL`.

+   If it reads `/bin/bash` then you are all set, this should be the standard.
+   If not go through these following steps:

-1. Open a terminal and type `echo $SHELL`.
+   1. To check which shell you're using open a terminal and type `echo $SHELL`.
-   If it reads `/bin/bash` then you are all set!
+   - If it reads `/bin/bash` then you are all set!
-   If not, whenever the instructions read "open a terminal," please assume you are to open a terminal, type `bash`, and the proceed with the instructions as specified.
+   - If it read `/bin/zsh we will need to make the following adjustments
+   2. Type `cat /etc/shells` and hit enter
+      - under the list of accaeptable shells you should find `/bin/bash`, note down this path (in most cases it should just read /bin/bash)
+   3. Type `chsh -s /bin/bash` and hit enter (Note. `chsh` stands simply for "change shell", this process is harmless and reversible, no worries.
+For more info see the official [documentation](https://linux.die.net/man/1/chsh)))
+   4. Close and reopen your terminal
+   5. Verify that you're now using the bash shell via `echo $SHELL`

 **VSCode**

 1. Go to https://code.visualstudio.com/ and click the download button for either the .deb (Ubuntu, Debian) or the .rpm (Fedora, CentOS) file.
 1. Double-click the downloaded file to install VSCode.
-   (You may be prompted to type your administrator password during the install).

--- explanation on how to acess wsl

 **Docker**

-1. You will be following different instructions depending on your distro ([Ubuntu](https://docs.docker.com/engine/install/ubuntu/), [Debian](https://docs.docker.com/engine/install/debian/), [Fedora](https://docs.docker.com/engine/install/fedora/), [CentOS](https://docs.docker.com/engine/install/centos/)).
-   Make sure to follow the “Install using the repository” method!
-1. Once you’ve installed Docker make sure to follow the [post-install instructions](https://docs.docker.com/engine/install/linux-postinstall/) as well.
-   You only need to do the “Manage Docker as a non-root user” and “Configure Docker to start on boot” steps.
+Installing Docker Desktop is the recommended approach for all systems.
+You'll need administraror (sudo) rights to follow this process.

+1. Install Docker Desktop by following the official [installation guide](https://docs.docker.com/desktop/install/linux-install/) for your specific distro.

+   1. Set up Docker's package repository.
+See `step one` of [Install using the apt repository](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
+   2. Download latest DEB package
+   3. Open a terminal and install the package with apt following

+2. To Launch Docker Desktop run:
+      `systemctl --user start docker-desktop``

+   - alternatively to enable Docker Desktop to start at sign-in run:
+      `systemctl --user enable docker-desktop`

-1. Open a new terminal and type `docker run hello-world`.
+3. Close and Re-open a new terminal and type
+   `docker run hello-world`.
    A brief introductory message should be printed to the screen.
 ```